BEV-ODOM2: Enhanced BEV-based Monocular Visual Odometry with PV-BEV Fusion and Dense Flow Supervision for Ground Robots: Introduction

 \section{Introduction}

-\IEEEPARstart{B}{ird's-Eye-View} (BEV) representation has become a cornerstone for perception and localization tasks in modern intelligent transportation systems \cite{ross2022bev, chen2024bevloc, zhang2025bev}, offering a powerful solution to the scale drift problem inherent in Monocular Visual Odometry (MVO) \cite{scaramuzza2011visual, chen2020survey}.
-For ground vehicles like autonomous cars and logistics robots, motion is predominantly planar \cite{unger2024multi}.
-This allows for simplifying pose estimation from six degrees of freedom (6-DoF) to a more robust 3-DoF model (x,y, yaw), which naturally aligns with the unified, metric-scaled grid of BEV representation \cite{wei2025bev}.
-This simplification not only reduces computational complexity but also mitigates the accumulation of errors in non-primary motion axes, a common source of drift in long-range navigation.
+\IEEEPARstart{R}{eliable} ego-motion estimation is a fundamental capability for autonomous ground robots across a wide range of automation tasks, from outdoor mobile platforms and field robotics to indoor service and inspection robots operating in structured environments.
+Monocular Visual Odometry (MVO) \cite{scaramuzza2011visual, chen2020survey} provides a lightweight solution for this task, yet conventional methods suffer from cumulative scale drift that degrades localization over long trajectories.
+Bird's-Eye-View (BEV) representation has emerged as a powerful paradigm to mitigate this challenge \cite{ross2022bev, zhang2025bev}.
+For ground robots, motion is predominantly planar \cite{unger2024multi}, allowing pose estimation to be simplified from six degrees of freedom (6-DoF) to a more robust 3-DoF model (x, y, yaw).
+This simplification naturally aligns with the unified, metric-scaled grid of BEV representation \cite{wei2025bev}, reducing computational complexity and mitigating error accumulation in non-primary motion axes.